Seawater waves over the sandbanks

-Sea water waves over the sandbanks to the coast, but back, the water mainly searches for a way between the sandbanks.
-Via the so-called "muien’ the water can flow away at such high speeds that it is impossible to swim against it.
-Who unexpectedly ends up in a mouse, it is therefore recommended to swim along the coast towards one of the sandbanks, to come back to land from there.
-That doesn't work, then try to catch other people's attention.
+Seawater undulates across the sandbars toward the shore, but back, the water mostly finds a way between the sandbars.
+Through the so-called “mussels,” water can flow away at such high speeds that it cannot be swum against.
+Therefore, those who do unexpectedly find themselves in a mui are advised to swim offshore towards one of the sandbanks, and from there back ashore.
+If that doesn’t work, try to catch other people’s attention.

-A great danger to the Egmond beach are the rips.
-A mui is a deeper section perpendicular to the coastline between two sandbanks.
-The water between the beach and the sand banks (zwin called) flows at rising water (from low tide to high tide, then flood it) and falling water (high to low water, then the tide) towards this deeper portions.
-This creates a powerful flow towards the sea.
+A major danger on Egmond beach are the mussels.
+A mui is a deeper section across the shoreline between two sandbanks.
+The water in between the beach and the sandbanks (called swamp) flows toward these deeper areas during rising tide (from low tide to high tide, then it becomes high tide) and sinking tide (from high tide to low tide, then it becomes low tide).
+This creates a powerful current toward the sea.

-This seaward flow itself is not dangerous because it weakens further from the coastline but the additional matters are dangerous.
-These include ignorance, anxiety, fatigue, (salt) water eye / mouth, overestimating yourself and underestimating the power of the sea.
+This sea current in itself is not dangerous because it weakens further from the shoreline but the ancillary issues are dangerous.
+These include ignorance, fear, fatigue, (salt) water in eyes/mouth, overestimating yourself and underestimating the power of the sea.

-- Make gestures that there are problems (so bystanders can get help);
+- Make gestures that there is trouble (that way bystanders can get help);

 - Go with the flow;

-- When the flow is less than bathing slightly parallel to the coast;
+- When the current eases swim slightly parallel to shore;

-- Then swim toward the breaking waves (shoal);
+- Then swim toward the breaking waves (shallow);

-- Follow the road towards the beach by the zwin.
+- Continue towards the beach through the swin.

-Please note: mous is always present and the location can vary daily.
-The rescue teams give all the dangerous points through signage or deposits.
+Note that the mui is always present and the location may vary daily.
+As much as possible, the lifeguards indicate the dangerous points by signage or barriers.

-- Always provide adequate food and drink (yellow alcohol).
+- Always provide plenty of food and drink (yellow alcohol).

 - Digging in the sand.
-Pits dug is all nice but keep it superficial and look out for burial.
+Digging pits is fun, of course, but keep it shallow and watch out for begging.

 - Do not swim under the influence of alcohol or drugs

-- Do not swim with a full stomach
+- Don’t go swimming with a full stomach

-- Try another beach visitor / swimmers clear if you need help
+- Make it clear to other beachgoers/swimmers if you need help

-- Warn the lifeguards when someone else needs help
+- Alert lifeguards when someone else needs help

 Tides and Currents

 The sun and moon exert attraction on the water.
-This water moves, both in vertical and horizontal directions (called tidal phenomena).
-Because of these movements causes a highest (HW) and a lowest (LW) water level.
-From the moment of LW to the time of the HW rice water (flood), from the moment of HW to the moment of the water drops LW (eb).
-The attraction which the sun and moon on the earth is not everywhere gelik, but depending on the position, that a place on earth at any given time occupies relative. maan en zone.
-There arise differences in appeal by the rotation of the earth on its axis and the rotation of the earth around the sun; with the result, that the water on earth got into a regular motion: of getijbeweging.
+This causes water to move, both vertically and horizontally (so-called tidal phenomena).
+These movements create a highest (HW) and a lowest (LW) water level.
+From the time of LW to the time of HW the water rises (flood), from the time of HW to the time of LW the water falls (ebb).
+The force of attraction which the sun and moon exert on the earth is not everywhere equal, but depends on the position, which a place on earth occupies at a certain moment in relation to the sun and moon.
+Differences in attraction are created by the earth’s rotation around its own axis and the earth’s rotation around the sun; as a result, the earth’s water gets into a regularly recurring motion: the tidal movement.

-The tidal movement you can best conceived as an enormous wave, resulting rolls over the earth.
-If the top of the wave has reached us, we have high water, as the valley has reached us, low tide
+The tidal movement is best imagined as a huge wave, rolling forward across the earth.
+When the crest of this wave has reached us, we have high tide; when the valley has reached us, low tide

-The duration of a tidal cycle through the influence of the moon is approximately 24 hour 50 minutes, the duration of a tidal cycle through the influence of the sun 24 hour and is much less than that of the moon on the Dutch coast it 2x a day HW and LW, the duration of a tidal movement is about 12 hours 25 minutes.
+The duration of a tidal cycle due to the influence of the moon is about 24 hours 50 minutes, the duration of a tidal cycle due to the influence of the sun is 24 hours and is much less strong than that of the moon On the Dutch coast it is 2x a day HW and LW, so the duration of a tidal movement is ca.12 hours 25 minutes.

 Sun and moon

-When the tide-causing forces working against each other, neap tide occurs.
-That is the situation in the first quarter moon phases (I) and last quarter (LK).
-I and LK are ca.. seven days after resp.
-NM a VM.
-This means, that ca. seven days a neap tides and seven days later a spring tide.
+When the tide-generating forces work against each other, a neap tide occurs.
+This is the situation with the lunar phases first quarter (EK) and last quarter (LK).
+EK and LK fall approximately seven days after resp.
+NM and VM.
+This means, that about seven days after spring tide is a neap tide and seven days later is another spring tide.

-When the sun and moon as it were into each other's extended stand relative to the earth, then they join forces and draw more water.
-We call this spring.
-The level of the water is higher than at high tide and at low tide lower.
-The moon and the sun can also work against each other.
-That happens when the two bodies are at right angles.
-Is then drawn from two different sides to the water, with the result that the water rises much less than average.
+When the sun and moon are in each other’s alignment, as it were, with respect to the earth, they join forces and attract more water.
+This is called spring tide.
+The level of the water is then higher at high tide and lower at low tide.
+The moon and sun can also oppose each other.
+This happens when the two celestial bodies are at right angles to each other.
+The water is then pulled from two different sides, resulting in a much lower than average rise.
 This phenomenon is called neap tide.

-Spring tide occurs twice per lunar month (from 29,53 days) for.
-You would expect that the spring tide at full moon and new moon.
-However, it turns out to be two days later.
+Spring tides occur twice per lunar month (of 29.53 days).
+You would expect spring tides to be at full moon and at new moon.
+However, it turns out to fall two days later.

-The lunar orbit is in general at a certain angle with respect to the Earth's orbit around the sun.
-This puts the sun, earth and moon almost never aligned.
-If this is the case, then arises a lunar or solar eclipse for.
+The lunar orbit is generally at a certain angle to the Earth’s orbit around the Sun.
+As a result, the sun, earth and moon almost never really align.
+If it does, a lunar or solar eclipse occurs.

-The zongetij, with a PERIOD OF 12 hours, retrieves the lunar tide, with a PERIOD OF 12 hours 25 minutes, constant.
-This ensures, that the lunar tide will suffer a beating: it is periodically strengthened and weakened.
+The solar tide, with a period of12 hours, continually overtakes the lunar tide, with a period of12 hours 25 minutes.
+This causes, that the lunar tide suffers from a swell: it is periodically strengthened and weakened.
 It also has an effect on the timing of the tide.
-Between spring and neap tide has zongetij vervroegend an effect on the tide, between neap and spring a retarding effect.
+Between spring tide and neap tide, the solar tide has an advancing effect on the tide, between neap tide and spring tide a retarding effect.